helmedeiros/blog/content/en/posts/2014-04-10-data-science-em-tempo-real-com-storm.md

 ---
-title: "Real-time Data Science with Storm"
+title: Real-time Data Science with Storm
 author: helio
 layout: post
-date: 2014-04-10T18:32:54+00:00
+date: 2014-04-10 18:32:54+00:00
-embed:
+embed: null
-seo_follow:
+seo_follow: null
-seo_noindex:
+seo_noindex: null
-dsq_thread_id:
+dsq_thread_id: null
-categories: ["Technology", "Events"]
+categories:
+- Technology
+- Events
 tags:
 - big data
 - data scientist
 - Fabiane Nardon
 - qconsp
 - storm
+subtitle: Software development concepts and practices
 ---

 Today we know that we have a lot of data, and from there, we discover that this data isn't just a box with several others.